leenooks/phpLDAPadmin/README.md

 ## Demo
 If you havent seen PLA in action, you can head here to the [demo](https://demo.phpldapadmin.org) site.

+## Running the docker image
+PLA v2 is available via docker for preview.
+(PLA v2 is still under heavy development.)

+The container is the same one used for the demo site - but you'll be able to point it to your local LDAP server and see how things work.

+Take a look at the [Docker Container](https://github.com/leenooks/phpLDAPadmin/wiki/Docker-Container) page for more details.

+> Please let me know if you have any troubles with the container image, eg: usage of the container itself, or usage when it is pointing to your LDAP server.
+>
+> Open an issue (details below) with enough information for me to be able to recreate the problem.
+An `LDIF` will be invaluable if it is not handling data correctly.

 ## Getting Help
 The best place to get help with PLA (new and old) is on [Stack Overflow](https://stackoverflow.com/tags/phpldapadmin/info).